s77rt/multicapconverter/README.md

 ## Notes
  - --group-by does not effect hcwpax (WPA\*01 & WPA\*02) output
  - --all does not effect hcwpax (WPA\*01) output

+## TIPS
+ - use --quiet for better performance

 ## TODO
  - Enhance performance and the way the script deals with structures